mlinksva/freesouls.cc/_drafts/joi-ito-interview.md

 Initially, I was trying to capture all of my friends, so I carried a camera everywhere.
 At some point, I had photos of most of my friends, so the "yield" on carrying my camera started to diminish.
 I ended up with lots of images of the people I saw often, and even though I was traveling more, I got too busy to take a lot of photos.
-A few years ago, I stopped carrying a camera with me everywhere, so my photostream has dried up, which I guess means I've lost sight of my goal.
+A few years ago, I stopped carrying a camera with me everywhere, so my photostream dried up.
+I guess that means I've lost sight of my goal.
 I'll use the Freesouls project as a trigger to try to keep taking pictures.

 I do think that, occasionally, I'm able to capture portraits that help others see what they’re about, and I sort of miss that.